ricardoh/RepData_PeerAssessment1/PA1_template.md

 ![](PA1_template_files/figure-html/unnamed-chunk-5-1.png)

-2. on average across all the days in the dataset, the 08:35 5-minute interval contains the maximum number of steps
+2. On average across all the days in the dataset, the 08:35 5-minute interval contains the maximum number of steps

 ```r
 head(stepsPerInterval[order(stepsPerInterval$steps, decreasing = T), ], 5)